-Audit Committee action Audit Committee conclusions In December 2023 Capricorn received notification that the Senegal tax authorities had raised an assessment against Woodside, the Company that acquired the assets from Capricorn, including two items relating to Capricorn's period of ownership, being a claim for registration duties payable on transfer of assets from Capricorn to Woodside and a capital gains tax assessment on the transfer.
-The Audit Committee considered the matters raised in the tax assessment and the key assumptions applied by management in determining that the proposed disclosure as a contingent liability was appropriate.
-The Audit Committee were satisfied that, given the merits of the defence prepared by management, that it was inappropriate to make provisions in the financial statements at this time.
+In December 2023 Capricorn received notification that the Senegal tax authorities had raised an assessment against Woodside, the Company that acquired the assets from Capricorn, including two items relating to Capricorn's period of ownership, being a claim for registration duties payable on transfer of assets from Capricorn to Woodside and a capital gains tax assessment on the transfer.

 The Audit Committee considered the claims made by the tax authorities, noted the Company's disclosure as a contingent liability and considered whether this was appropriate or whether any provision should be made in the financial statements.